FireFragment/greybox/README.md

 - **Debug** should be used for development version of the server
 - **Production** should be used for live version of the server

-Main difference is that only **production** has Vue devtools turned off and uses live API.
+Main difference is that only **production** has Vue devtools turned off and uses live API and only **development** uses history hash mode.

 Configuration can be changed in `.env.[mode]` files in root folder.
 Current mode will be visible next to logo in navbar (except for production).